Official: Feds feared Epstein confidant might kill herself

 The official could not discuss the ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

-Maxwell, the daughter of the late British publishing magnate Robert Maxwell, was the former girlfriend and longtime close associate of Epstein.
-She is accused of facilitating his crimes and on some occasions joined him in sexually abusing the girls, according to the indictment against her.
-Several Epstein victims have described Maxwell as his chief enabler, recruiting and grooming girls for abuse.
-She has denied wrongdoing and called claims against her “absolute rubbish.”

-When the agents swooped in to arrest her, they weren’t sure that she was even at the home, the official said.
-Some of the investigators believed she may have already fled the United States to avoid prosecution, the official added.
+The Bureau of Prisons has been the subject of intense scrutiny since Epstein’s death, with staff shakeups and leadership changes.
+Attorney General William Barr said his death was the result of the “perfect storm of screw ups.”

-The Bureau of Prisons been plagued for years by serious misconduct, violence and staffing shortages so severe that guards often work overtime day after day or are forced to work mandatory double shifts.
+The Bureau of Prisonshas been plagued for years by serious misconduct, violence and staffing shortagesso severe that guards often work overtime day after day or are forced to work mandatory double shifts.
 It has also struggled recently with an exploding number of coronavirus cases in prisons across the U.S.